West Palm Beach Misdiagnosis Lawyer

 In 2012, lawsuits involving doctor misdiagnosis resulted in 33% of all damage awards in medical malpractice cases in the United States.
 Misdiagnosing conditions, failing to diagnose, and delayed diagnosis are more common than wrong site surgery or drug errors.
 If you or a loved one has been misdiagnosed and suffered damages as a result, a legal action can be taken against the doctor, facility and other liable parties.
 Our managing partner has the highest possible peer review rating, and is a member of the elite Million Dollar Advocates Forum® and the Multi-Million Dollar Advocates Forum®, in which only 1% of attorneys qualify for membership.

 Our mission is to protect the rights of the injured, and to pursue justice in the form of compensation, both in negotiating settlements and achieving positive verdicts in court.
 If your medical condition was misdiagnosed, and you subsequently suffered serious injury, damage and losses, you should consult a West Palm Beach personal injury attorney to advise you of your rights.
-At our firm, Law Offices of Casey D. Shomo, P.A., we have prevailed in many difficult medical malpractice cases, and have recovered millions of dollars in damages for our clients.
+At our West Palm Beach medical malpractice law firm, Law Offices of Casey D. Shomo, P.A., we have prevailed in many difficult medical malpractice cases, and have recovered millions of dollars in damages for our clients.
 If you would like to get information about how we could assist you with a medical malpractice claim, contact us for an initial consultation.

 Suing for Misdiagnosis in Florida